khaudio/LedWriter/README.md

 # led_writer

-Effects framework for higher-level control of LED arrays connected to ESP32 devices.
+Effects framework for granular color control of RGB LEDs connected to ESP32 and ESP8266 devices.